kristinemlarson/gnssrefl/tests/first_drivethru.md

 *quickLook p041 2020 132 -h1 0.5 -h2 10*

+If you want to look at Glonass and Galileo signals, you need to create SNR files using the -orb gnss flag.

+*rinex2snr p041 2020 132 -orb gnss*

+I believe Beidou signals are tracked at this site, but the data are not available in the RINEX 2 file.

 **quickLook** is meant to be a visual assessment of the spectral characteristics.
 However, it does print out the answers to a file called *rh.txt*.
 If you want to assess changes in the reflection environment around a GPS/GNSS sites, i.e. look at multiple days, please look at these use cases I have compiled.

-Note: If you want to look at Glonass and Galileo signals, you need to create SNR files using the -orb gnss flag.
-I believe Beidou signals are tracked at this site, but the data are not available in the RINEX 2 file.

 ### Use Cases (These are under development)